holgerBerger/hpc-workspace/admin-guide.md

     duration: 30		# max lifetime of a workspace in days
     keeptime: 7			# days to keep deleted data after expiration
     maxextensions: 3		# maximum number of times a user can ask for a extension
-    spaces: [/tmp/ws/ws1]	# paths where workspaces are created, this is a list and path is picked randomly
+    spaces: [/tmp/ws/ws1]	# paths where workspaces are created, this is a list and path is picked randomly or based on uid or guid
 ```

 **Note:** the 3 lines with () around the comment are required by the validator,